Repeal The Second Amendment? That's Not So Simple. Here's What It Would Take

 Parkland changes calculus

 But now, the tide is running the other way.
-The Parkland shootings have created a new moment, and a new movement, led by teenagers who survived the tragedy and took their protests to social media and beyond.
+The Parkland shootings have created a new moment and a new movement, led by teenagers who survived the tragedy and took their protests to social media and beyond.

-Suddenly, even President Trump is tossing out ideas about keeping students safe, arming teachers, restraining gun sales through background checks and higher age limits and even banning accessories such as "bump stocks" that enable nonautomatic weapons to fire rapidly and repeatedly.
+Suddenly, even Trump is tossing out ideas about keeping students safe, arming teachers, restraining gun sales through background checks and higher age limits, and even banning accessories such as "bump stocks" that enable nonautomatic weapons to fire rapidly and repeatedly.

 And it's still unclear what Trump wants exactly.
-And Republicans on Capitol Hill seem flummoxed by Trump's posture.
+Republicans on Capitol Hill seem flummoxed by Trump's posture.

 After Trump's made-for-cable meeting at the White House with bipartisan members of Congress, Texas Republican John Cornyn, a leader on gun issues in the Senate, seemed to scratch his head.